-This is a playlist of my favorite music for studying, reading, and generally getting crap crossed off my many checklists.
+This is a playlist of my favorite study music.
+It’s great for homework, reading, and generally getting crap crossed off my many checklists.

 Need even more study music?

 Brain.fm – music designed specifically to help you focus more effectively.
 It works really well for me, and I use it for around 50% of my research, writing, and reading sessions – the other half are mostly done with the playlist above.
 Clicking that link will get you a 4-week unlimited trial, and it’ll also support College Info Geek if you decide to subscribe afterward.